R3v3ill3/supersub/da-submission-manager/DOWNLOAD_AND_CC_FEATURE.md

 2. Check the email inbox for the applicant
 3. Verify they received a CC of the submission email with PDFs attached

-### Test Download Functionality
+### Test Optional Download Functionality
-1. Submit a form successfully
+1. Submit a form successfully with download option enabled (default)
-2. On the Thank You page, click "Download Cover Letter"
+2. Verify PDF downloads immediately during submission
-3. Verify the PDF downloads correctly
+3. Submit a form with download option disabled
-4. Click "Download Submission"
+4. Verify no automatic download occurs
-5. Verify the PDF downloads correctly
+5. Check that email is sent in both cases with PDF attached
-6. Check that both PDFs contain the correct content
+6. Verify PDF content is correct in both cases

 ### Test Error Handling
-1. Try to download PDFs for a non-existent submission ID
+1. Test with network disconnection during submission
-2. Verify appropriate error message is shown
+2. Verify error handling works gracefully
-3. Test with network disconnection
+3. Test submission with invalid data
-4. Verify error handling works gracefully
+4. Verify appropriate error messages are shown

 ## Configuration